QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

   combination with [`approximate`](@ref).
 Since the output of this method might have a truncated bonddimension, the new state might not be identical to the input state.

-  The truncation is implemented through the kwarg trscheme which truncates the singular values of the inputted state.
+  The truncation is controlled through `trscheme`, which dictates how the singular values of the original state are truncated.

 * [`OptimalExpand`](@ref): This algorithm is based on the idea of expanding the bond